CHAPTERS

 This time, he looked at her.

-Took in the way starlight tangled in her hair, the curve of her smile before it became a laugh, the steady calm in her eyes.
+Took in the way starlight tangled in her hair, the curve of her smile before it became a laugh, the calm in her eyes.
 Like she’d made room for him in the world.
 The noise quieted.

 “I still can’t believe you picked me.”